Chefs Notes

 Mixing and Cooking

 Once I had added all of the ingredients to the meat, I mixed it and formed six evenly sized balls.
 I pressed the meatballs into thin patties on a parchment-lined baking sheet.
-With all of the patties made, I put them into a 350°F oven for 12 minutes.
+With all of the patties made, I put them into a 350 degrees F oven for 12 minutes.
 After that, the patties are fully cooked and can be cooled, wrapped and frozen, or eaten.

 Making Breakfast Sandwiches

-Although I'm kind of billing these as breakfast sausage patties, they would be great broken up in a pasta sauce, or as a ravioli filling.
-You could mix them with cheese and use them to stuff a chicken breast or as an alternative to regular hamburgers.
-The point is that these sausage patties are versatile, cheap, easy to make, and delicious.
-How could you go wrong?
+Although I'm kind of billing these as breakfast sausage patties, they are incredibly versatile.
+Try breaking them up in a tomato sauce for pasta, using them as a ravioli filling, mixing them with cheese to stuff a chicken breast, or serving them as an alternative to regular hamburgers.
+They are cheap, easy to make, and delicious -- how could you go wrong?

 Simple Breakfast Sausage Patties